rileysklar/riley-portfolio/src/content/work/nested/recruitment.md

 - Gamification Framework: An innovative gamification framework is implemented to create challenges, rewards, and a competitive edge.
 - Responsive Design: The web app boasts a responsive design to ensure a seamless user experience on various devices and screen sizes.
 - Security Measures: We have implemented robust security measures to safeguard candidate data and maintain user privacy.
-- Communication and Support: Effective communication and comprehensive customer support are integral parts of our solution.
-We ensure potential workers have access to the information they need and receive timely assistance during the application process.

 Our gamified web app is not just a recruitment tool; it's a testament to our commitment to pushing the boundaries of technology to deliver exceptional solutions for our clients.
 By combining innovative gamification with a solid technology stack, we are reshaping workforce recruitment for TXDOT, making it more interactive and engaging than ever before.
 Together, we are setting new standards in the field and facilitating a brighter future for the workforce in Texas.